openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

 #### You couldn't live without...

-My daughter GaÃ«lle, my girlfriend Ingrid, air, water, food, a computer running Linux, an internet connection.
+My daughter Gaëlle, my girlfriend Ingrid, air, water, food, a computer running Linux, an internet connection.
 In that order.